Therapists in Fairfield, VT

 We all have the potential to heal ourselves, to have positive relationships, and to have a greater sense of wellbeing.
 As a therapist I hope to support you to gain a better understanding of what is getting in your way or holding you back from attaining your goals.

-Accepting only online clients at the moment.
+Not taking new clients at the moment.
 Reaching out for help is often the hardest part, so good for you for starting the process!
-It is my goal to understand you as a person first and foremost, which will help me understand how best to help you.
-I strive to build our therapeutic relationship on compassion, empathy, hard work, humor, and tend do a lot of laughing with my clients.
+It is my goal to understand you as a person first and foremost, which will help me understand how best to help you as we continue our work.
+While I have been trained in DBT and CBT, my orientation is a bit more humanistic/Existential.
+I strive to build our therapeutic relationship on compassion, empathy, hard work, and a lot of laughing while we tackle the heavy stuff.
+The most important way we can build this is through a mutual trust with one another, which is a crucial component to change.

-Accepting only online clients at the moment.
+Not taking new clients at the moment.
 Reaching out for help is often the hardest part, so good for you for starting the process!
-It is my goal to understand you as a person first and foremost, which will help me understand how best to help you.
-I strive to build our therapeutic relationship on compassion, empathy, hard work, humor, and tend do a lot of laughing with my clients.
+It is my goal to understand you as a person first and foremost, which will help me understand how best to help you as we continue our work.
+While I have been trained in DBT and CBT, my orientation is a bit more humanistic/Existential.
+I strive to build our therapeutic relationship on compassion, empathy, hard work, and a lot of laughing while we tackle the heavy stuff.
+The most important way we can build this is through a mutual trust with one another, which is a crucial component to change.

 More Therapists Nearby